HK 4.6×30mm: German Army cartridges

 The DM11 cartridge weighs 6.5 g and uses a 2-g copper-plated steel bullet projectile at 720 m/s muzzle velocity.
 The DM11 Penetrator cartridge is designed for the MP7.
 The Ultimate Combat can penetrate the NATO CRISAT target at more than 200 meters.
 This ammunition combines energy transfer in soft targets and very good penetration.
 The muzzle velocity V_{0} and V_{100} indicate a G1 ballistic coefficient of approximately 0.141 to 0.150 (BCs are somewhat debatable) making the DM11 projectile aerodynamically more efficient compared to typical service handgun projectiles, but less efficient compared to typical assault rifle projectiles.
 At the stated effective range of 200 m, the DM11 projectile will be traveling at approximately Mach 1.25 (425 m/s) under International Standard Atmosphere (ISA) conditions at sea level (air density ρ = 1.225 kg/m^{3}).
 Made by RUAG.

-An 2004 Heckler and Koch slideshow claims a 300 m rangew for CRISAT penetration for the "Ultimate Combat".
+A 2004 Heckler and Koch slideshow claims a 300 m range for CRISAT penetration for the "Ultimate Combat".
 This early version was made by Radway Green of UK.